todbadrakh/aerosols/docs/protocol/configurational-sampling.rst

 next steps.
 To this end we will check for duplicate structures and generate a list of unique structures based on their rotational constants.

-Change direction to the output folder and call the ``getRotConsts-GA.csh`` script.
+Change directory to the output folder and call the ``getRotConsts-GA.csh`` script.

 .. code-block:: bash

    $ cd gly-h2o
-   $ getRotConsts-GA.csh 13 0 9
+   $ getRotConsts-GA.csh 13 0 99

 This generates an output file called ``rotConstsData_C`` containing a list of the rotational constants of each configuration sorted according to their energies.
 Finally, generate a